decentraland/creator-hub/README.md

 ## Update Process

-The Decentraland Editor uses `electron-updater` to automatically update the production app to the latest version.
+The Creators Hub uses `electron-updater` to automatically update the production app to the latest version.

 ### Steps